minjun0622/MKS22X-FinalProject/README.md

 5/27/19
 I made a win screen work when the game reached 15 lengths.
 Instead of loading another screen, I just froze the game screen and displayed text.
 I'm so tired lol.

+5/28/19
+Before class, I just adjusted the amount of moves maximum and just commented it out will implement if needed.
+I'm trying to get the maze working but I am not making much progress and I am just trying to get the snake to die.

 5/21/19
 # Mihad